AlexeyTolstopyatov/VBDIS3.67e_Reloaded_Rev3_DoDi_s_VB3Decompiler/README.md

 ### Note by me (CoffeeLake)

-This is a last found version of DoDi's VB decompiler which sometimes I've trying to demangle and restrict.
+This is a last found version of DoDi's VB decompiler which sometimes I'm trying to demangle and restrict.
 My main task of it - determine Microsoft Visual Basic 2.0/3.0 specifics and runtime behavior.

+The information about Visual Basic 4.0 exists here and in demangled ActiveX objects of VB SemiDecompiler by VBGamer45.

 I've published my instance of found software under GNU GPL license because this information already public.
 And my modifications of this